Psychology (Conversion) MSc - 2026/7

 Attributes Developed Awards Ref.

-Use their digital literacy skills to critically evaluate these theoretical perspectives and the empirical evidence that tests them.
+Critically evaluate different theoretical perspectives and the empirical evidence that tests them.
 CPT PGCert, PGDip, MSc

 Synthesise different perspectives to provide a broader understanding of the core areas of Psychology KC PGCert, PGDip, MSc

-Demonstrate and apply research skills by engaging with key aspects of the research process such as experiment design, taking into account important theoretical models, philosophical issues and methodological considerations across the core areas of Psychology.
+Demonstrate and apply research skills by engaging with key aspects of the research process such as conducting literature reviews, generating research questions, designing studies and considering important theoretical models, philosophical issues and methodological considerations across the core areas of Psychology.
 KCP PGDip, MSc

-Demonstrate knowledge and understanding of quantitative and qualitative techniques and strategies to manage and analyse psychological data.
-K PGCert, PGDip, MSc
+Demonstrate knowledge, understanding and application of quantitative and qualitative methods and strategies to manage and analyse psychological data.
+KP PGCert, PGDip, MSc

-Demonstrate knowledge and understanding of ethical considerations when undertaking research and framing interventions.
-K PGDip, MSc
+Demonstrate knowledge and understanding of ethical considerations when conducting research.
+KP PGDip, MSc

 Communicate work in a professional manner for academic and non-academic audiences in written and verbal formats.
 PT PGCert, PGDip, MSc